VARCem/Vasm/README.md

 HISTORY
 -------
 Vasm has its roots in the [asm6502](https://github.com/boeckmann/asm6502) project.
+From there on, the code was split up into modules, features have been added and existing features have been improved.
+All this did not fit within the design goals of the original project, resulting in a fork so both projects can benefit.

 LICENSE
 -------
-Vasm is released under the MIT license, the same license as the original project (see HISTORY above.)
+VARCem as a whole is released under the BSD 3-Clause Open Software License, which is compatible with the GPL (GNU Public License) version 2 or later that is used by many of the modules imported from other emulator projects.
+Parts project are released under the MIT license.

+The author of the original project (see HISTORY above) has authorized the VARCem team to re-license its fork of their project to the BSD 3-Clause Open Source License.

 Author credits and specific copyrights can be found in each of the source files.